onthebusiness/harelang.org/content/tutorials/libraries.md

 3. Vendored into your project (`./vendor`) with `git subtree`

 Generally, you should prefer to install the system package if one is available.
-Installing into `/usr/local` is a good alternative if not, but it requires admin access.
-You may install packages without special permissions by installing them in `~/.local/src`.
+Installing into `/usr/local` is a good alternative if not, but this is not recommended for most use-cases.
 Additionally, under certain circumstances, it may be desirable to "vendor" the package into your project's repository.

 ### Distribution packages